The Journal of Rural Health

-The JRH Editorial Board is currently revising and updating its guidance on inclusivity and language for authors, with new guidance expected by Spring 2023.
+The JRH Editorial Board is currently revising and updating its guidance on inclusivity and language for authors.
 In the meantime, please refer to the CDC's recommendations for inclusive communication.

 Online access to articles